hbctraining/variant_analysis/lessons/06_evaluate_QC.md

 ### GC Content Distribution

 Similar to the previous plots on sequence content, we are mostly looking to make sure that there is a reasonably normally-shaped distribution around what the expected GC content is for a reference genome/exome.
-Strong skews, multi-modal shapes or aburpt spikes could indicate errors in sequencing or contamination.
+Strong skews, multi-modal shapes, or aburpt spikes could indicate errors in sequencing or contamination.

 <p align="center">
 <img src="../img/GC_content.png" width="800">
 </p>

 In the above figure, we see the shape that we would expect to see.
-It is smooth, normally-centered around a GC-percentage reasonable for the human exome.
+It is smooth and normally-centered around a GC-percentage reasonable for the human exome.
 We don't see any abrupt peaks and the curve looks mostly unimodal.

 ### Duplication Levels

 This next plot is going to help us visualize the amount of duplicate sequence we see in the reads.
-This figure would ideally be strongly left-ward shifted with a tail that quickly tapers down.
+This figure would ideally be strongly left-shifted with a tail that quickly tapers down.
 This would indicate that much of the sequence in the reads in not duplicated and is present in single copy.

 <p align="center">
 <img src="../img/Duplication_levels.png" width="800">